 - Multilingual Compatibility

-The WP Rocket plugin is a premium option and it is priced at $39 for single sites.
+The WP Rocket plugin is a premium option, and its pricing is $39 for single sites.

-if you are a manage web hosting and you are having a slow website, The Autoptimize plugin is for you.
+if you are on a managed WordPress hosting and you have a slow website, The Autoptimize plugin is for you.

 You can also choose the “Extra” minification and compression settings to furthermore compress the aggregate files.
-This plugin is Free, isn’t so complex and no configuration is required for using its full potential.
+This plugin is Free, isn’t so complicated and no configuration is required for using its full potential.

 You can use it with every other cache plugin except W3 Total cache because it has these options preinstalled.